GLOBAL MARKETS-Bond scares linger, investors look to Powell

 LONDON, March 4 (Reuters) - Worries about lofty U.S. bond yields hit global shares on Thursday as investors waited to see if Federal Reserve Chair Jerome Powell would address concerns about a rapid rise in long-term borrowing costs.

-The spectre of higher U.S. bond yields also undermined low-yielding, safe-haven assets, such as the yen, the Swiss franc and gold.
+The spectre of high U.S. bond yields also undermined low-yielding, safe-haven assets, such as the yen, the Swiss franc and gold.

-Benchmark 10-year U.S. Treasuries slipped to 1.453% US10YT=RR.
+Benchmark 10-year U.S. Treasuries were at 1.458% US10YT=RR.
 They earlier touched their highest levels since a one-year high of 1.614% set last week on bets on a strong economic recovery aided by government stimulus and progress in vaccination programmes.

 "Equities and yields continue to both drive and thwart one another," said James Athey, investment director at Aberdeen Standard Investments.